 Step Four: Add Ice and Blend

-The amount of ice you use depends on how thick you want your smoothie to be.
+The amount of ice you use depends on how thick you want your smoothie recipe to be.
 Start with about 1 cup crushed ice for a fairly thick smoothie that is still drinkable with a straw.
 Omit the ice if using frozen fruit or if you want the smoothie to be thinner and less cold.
 Cover and blend until nearly smooth.
 (Then use these tricks to clean a blender in a flash.)
 Pour into a cup or thermal to-go drink container and slurp up every last drop.

 How to Make a Smoothie Bowl

 Smoothie bowls are a big food trend on Instagram—and for good reason.
 They’re as beautiful as they are delicious.
 Who could resist an edible artist’s canvas?

 Here’s how to make a smoothie bowl that will earn oodles of “likes”:

 - Blend the easy smoothie recipe as directed above, following the thicker smoothie instructions.
 Pour into a bowl instead of a glass.